HDR Candidature Management

 - Withdrawal from Studies

 When enrolled, a candidate may apply for leave from studies extending for at least one teaching period (6 months) and up to one year.
-A first application from a candidate for leave will normally be granted automatically provided the supervisor and Faculty are satisfied that the reasons are appropriate.
+A first application from a candidate for leave will normally be granted automatically provided the supervisor and School are satisfied that the reasons are appropriate.
 RHDSC will approve applications for leave.

 A second application for leave from studies will be scrutinised more closely but will be accepted on grounds such as: physical or mental ill health, financial hardship, or clear loss of motivation.
 Candidates granted second periods of leave will be warned that a third application may not succeed unless the grounds for leave are serious.